 Transform your rental properties – which are non-passive sources of income (they require your direct involvement before they can make money) – into passive income sources.
 Passive income sources do not depend on your time and abilities to make money for you.

-Let a professional property manager handle it to transform a rental property into a truly passive income source.
+Let a professional property manager handle it to transform a rental property into a passive income source.
 Handing your property to a property manager will do the following for you:

 - Improve earnings because the manager has established systems for getting the best returns on a rental.